wilsonmar/wilsonmar.github.io/_posts/2018-08-17-salesforce-npsp-performance.md

 ---
 layout: post
 title: "Salesforce NPSP performance"
-excerpt: "How Salesforce uses Gatling to measure speed and capacity of microservices for non-profit add-in NPSP (Non-Profit Success Pack)"
+excerpt: "How Gatling is used to measure the speed and capacity of microservices for Salesforce add-on NPSP (Non-Profit Success Pack)"
 tags: [salesforce, gatling]
 file: salesforce-npsp-performance.md
 image: